-“You bring all of you with you all of the time” – this quote from one of my early professors has resonated with me over time as I see its truth in my own life and in the lives of my clients.
-Coming to truly know ourselves and taking affirmative action to make desired changes are core elements in reaching a healthy emotional state.
+“You bring all of you with you all of the time” – this quote from one of my early professors has resonated with me as I continue to see its truth in my own life and in the lives of my clients.
+Coming to truly know ourselves and taking action to make desired changes are core steps toward reaching a healthy emotional state.
 We start this process by owning and working with all that is within us.
-We move from the stagnation found in complacency, denial, and shame to the dynamic challenges and rewards of self-discovery and commitment to personal growth.
+We can move from the stagnation of complacency, denial, and shame to a dynamic encounter with self-discovery and personal growth.

 My work as a therapist comes after an earlier corporate career spanning several decades.
 I challenged my own complacency by attending Loyola University, earning a Master’s degree in Pastoral Counseling, and becoming a Licensed Professional Counselor.
-My interests include individual and group counseling with adults and adolescents, particularly during times of life transition – recovery, career change, loss, grief, relocation, relationships, aging.
+My interests include individual and group counseling with adults, particularly during times of life transition – recovery, relationships, loss, grief, relocation, career change, aging, and others.

 My approach to counseling is both person-centered and existential as I journey with clients toward discovery of meaning and purpose in their lives.
 I am committed to a holistic approach using CBT, EFT and other therapeutic models in my practice.
 I value the experience of working with clients from various ethnic, racial, and cultural backgrounds.